erich666/McUsd/README.md

 * The renderer does not support emissive materials.
 * The renderer supports emissive materials, but the emissive values are too bright/dim.

 These various conditions and others will be noted after each rendering, as best as I can determine them.
-The last problem, emissive material definition, is explained in detail in the "Observations" section above.
+The last problem, emissive material definition, is explained in detail in the [Observations section](#observations) above.

 Please note that the purpose of this project is not to show problems in a particular application, but rather for me to see what features there might be confusion on (due to the specification or implementation) and to understand and snapshot the level of progress at this time.
 Noting problems is not meant as criticism, but rather as things to be aware of if you use a package.
-Many of the applications have improved their import capabilities considerably in the past two years.
+Many of the applications have improved their import capabilities considerably in the past two years that I've been sampling them.

+The following apps are a snapshot as of August 2022.
+If nothing else, you'll get a flavor of the wide range of support out there for USD.

 ## USDView

 The usdview program from the [USD Toolset](https://graphics.pixar.com/usd/release/toolset.html) includes a basic hydra GL rasterizing renderer.
 It's about as basic a render you can make, but it's also the standard, in that it's the renderer Pixar provides.
 As such, it properly renders semitransparency, cutouts, roughness, metalness, etc.

-It is possible to build usdview from scratch, but in that way lies madness (at least for me).
-Happily, [NVIDIA's Omniverse Launcher](https://www.nvidia.com/en-us/omniverse/) provides a pre-built USDView.
+It is possible to build [usdview from scratch](https://graphics.pixar.com/usd/release/toolset.html), but in that way lies madness (at least for me).
+Happily, [NVIDIA's Omniverse Launcher](https://www.nvidia.com/en-us/omniverse/) provides a pre-built USDView that I can simply install and run.
 I tested with version 0.22.8.
+(BTW, if you want other USD tools in the toolset, I found [NVIDIA's USD Pre-built Libraries](https://developer.nvidia.com/usd) pretty easy to get going; joining the developer network is free.)

 Load procedure: File -> Open, then hold down Alt and use the mouse buttons to rotate, pan, and dolly.